 Temperature tolerance in plants

 Arbuscular mycorrhizal symbiosis has been shown to improve tolerance to temperature stress in plants.
-In addition, soil that has debris or living plant cover under crops can be 10oC cooler in extreme heat e.g. 30oC vs 40oC of bare soils between crop rows, and reduces evaporation losses.
+In addition, soil that has debris or living plant cover can be 10oC cooler in extreme heat e.g. 30oC vs 40oC of bare soils between crop rows, and reduces evaporation losses.

 Increased lipid and protein availability